The Importance of Passive "Built-in" Fire Protection

 ASFP launches fire risk assessment 'app'

-The ASFP is launching an Android-based fire risk assessment 'app', at Firex International.
+The ASFP launched an Android-based fire risk assessment 'app' at Firex International.
 Firesafetyfile offers a range of checklists which guide the user through onsite inspections of passive fire protection.

 New ASFP video library